 Emergency Services Program (ESP) provides behavioral health crisis assessment, intervention, and stabilization services (24/7, 365 days per year) to individuals of all ages with mental health, substance use disorder, and/or co-occurring conditions who are experiencing a behavioral health crisis.
-ESPs provide an alternative to ED visits for individuals seeking behavioral health services.
-ESPs also evaluate members in EDs to determine the appropriate level of care based on presenting symptoms.
-ESPs provide the following services:
+ESP services are now

-- Onsite face-to-face therapeutic response, including short-term, solutionfocused counseling - Psychiatric consultation and urgent psychopharmacology intervention - Referrals and linkages to all medically necessary behavioral health services and supports, including access to appropriate services along the behavioral health continuum of care - Safety plans developed in collaboration with patient's behavioral health providers and/or supports to expedite a Member-focused disposition based on the experience gained from past treatment intervention
+- onsite face-to-face therapeutic response, including short-term, purposeful counseling; - psychiatric consultation and urgent psychopharmacology intervention; - referrals and linkages to all medically necessary behavioral health services and supports, including access to appropriate services along the behavioral health continuum of care; - safety plans developed in collaboration with patient's behavioral health providers and/or supports to expedite a Member-focused disposition based on the experience gained from past treatment intervention.